-Brewton-Parker College (BPC)'s main campus is ideally located on Highway 280 in the adjoining towns of Mt.
+The main campus of Brewton-Parker College is ideally located on Highway 280 in the adjoining towns of Mt.
 Vernon and Ailey, Georgia, about halfway between Macon and Savannah.
-The scenic 270-acre campus houses thirty-six buildings, outdoor athletic properties, and a five-acre lake situated within this tranquil rural setting.
+The scenic 270-acre campus features thirty-five buildings, outdoor athletic properties, and a five-acre lake situated within this tranquil rural setting.
 Mild winters and abundant rainfall provide a pleasant climate.